Cats & Kittens

 Kittens can be vaccinated from 8 weeks of age and the Primary Vaccination course is given when vaccinating cats for the first time, whether adult or kitten.
 It is given twice, 3-4 weeks apart.
 The cat can then start going out a week after the second vaccine.

 If your kitten had a different first vaccine from the breeder, that is incompatible with ours, we give the full primary course for the price of the booster, so two injections 2-3 weeks apart for £40.

-It is recommended that adult cats are inoculated every 12 months thereafter against flu and every three years against enteritis and Leukemia
+It is recommended that adult cats are inoculated every 12 months thereafter against flu and every three years against Feline Enteritis and Leukemia

 A text message is sent out yearly reminding you that your cat’s Annual Health check and a booster to maintain its immunity, is due.
 During the yearly examination the vet can pick up early any signs of problems and advise you on a whole range of matters.
 It is also a good opportunity to stock up on worming and flea treatment etc for the year.